 - The severity of your DUI offense

-- If you were convicted of an aggravated DUI
+- If the court convicted you of an aggravated DUI

 - If you caused an accident or injury to others while driving impaired